Last updated on September 9th, 2022

 Are basil seeds and chia seeds the same thing?
-Sabja seeds are a little larger as compared to chia seeds, however, have a similar nutritional profile.
-Chia seeds are composed of more than two times the omega-3 fat but a little less fiber than basil seeds.
-Both chia and sabja seeds inflame and form a gel when soaked in water.
-On the other hand, sabja seeds swell up earlier and to a bigger size than chia seeds.
-Both seeds are tasteless, so they can be utilized in smoothies and baked goods.
+Sabja seeds are a little larger than chia seeds.
+Yet, have a similar nutritional profile.
+Chia seeds contain more than two times the omega-3 fat.
+Yet, a little less fiber than basil seeds.
+Both chia and sabja seeds inflame.
+They form a gel when soaked in water.
+On the other hand, sabja seeds swell up earlier.
+And, to a bigger size than chia seeds.
+Both seeds are tasteless.
+Thus, they can be utilized in smoothies and baked goods.

 Potential Antibacterial Properties

-Studies also suggested that Sabja seeds may exert promising antibacterial properties.
-These seeds were found to be effective against different bacteria, particularly Pseudomonas aeruginosa, a bacterium responsible for pneumonia.
+Sabja seeds may exert promising antibacterial properties.
+These seeds are effective against different bacteria.
+It is Pseudomonas aeruginosa, a bacterium responsible for pneumonia.

 How to Eat Sabja Seeds?

-Sabja seeds have a mild flavor as well as a gelatinous texture when soaked.
+Sabja seeds have a mild flavor and a gelatinous texture.
 This makes them easy to include in certain drinks and desserts.
 In lots of Asian countries, people use Sabja seeds commonly.
 An example is falooda, a well-known dessert in many parts of India.
 There are lots of recipes available for different basil seed dishes.

-Basil seeds recipe can vary on the duration the seeds have been soaked, but most suggest soaking them for between half an hour and 2 hours prior to straining off the water.
-Once strained, individuals can blend the seeds into, or add them as a topping to:
+Basil seeds recipe can vary on the duration of soaking.
+Yet, most suggest soaking them for between half an hour and 2 hours.
+And, that too before straining off the water.
+Once strained, individuals can blend the seeds.
+Or, add them as a topping to:

-Also, individuals can grind sabja seeds and add them to baking recipes, rather than soaking them in water.
+Also, individuals can grind sabja seeds.
+Then, add them to baking recipes, rather than soaking them in water.